jchandra74/angular-wanna-be/README.md

 5. Refactored the application to use proper module loader (SystemJS).
 6. Refactored the application to use TypeScript and proper ES2015 import / export syntax.
 7. Introduced usage of experimental [decorator](https://www.typescriptlang.org/docs/handbook/decorators.html) to make the current application to look more like Angular.

+**Goal:** files & folders structure and TypeScript that looks like Angular.

+## Out Of Scope
+- No template work (no banana in the box)
+- No routing

 ## Other References
 - [Migrating from npm to yarn](https://yarnpkg.com/lang/en/docs/migrating-from-npm/)